 Where can I get help with online learning?

-To support new La Trobe students beginning their course online we have designed the La Trobe Guide to Studying Online available through our Learning Management System (LMS).
+To support students to feel confident learning in the online classroom, we have designed the La Trobe Guide to Studying Online available through our Learning Management System (LMS).
 The guide provides practical tips and guidance to support you as you begin studying online.
 This LMS subject is available for all students – enrol via the website.

 Do I have access to everything I need for my subjects through the LMS?